thsm07/thsm07/README.md

 ## Hello there!
 # About me:
-My name is Tom Miller and i am a Level 4 Cyber securty and digitsl forensics student.
+My name is Tom Miller and i am a Level 4 Cyber securty and digital forensics student.